Grid

 Myth 4: Power is the same as energy.

 Energy and power are related, but are different measurements.
 Power is measured in kilowatts, whereas energy is measured in kilowatt hours.
 Energy is transported via power lines.
-If you want to know how much energy (kilowatt hours) has flowed along a line, you have to measure the power (kilowatts) per second.
-The measured values must then be added together for an hour (kilowatts per hour).
+If you want to know how much energy (kilowatt hours) has flowed along a line, you have to measure the power (kilowatts) every second and add up the measured values over an hour.
 Power lines are designed for maximum power, which rarely occurs in practice for reasons of operational security.
 Typically, the power of a large Alpine pumped storage power plant of up to 1 GW can flow along an extra-high-voltage line.

 Myth 5: The extra-high-voltage grid and the high-voltage grid refer to the same grid.